salesforce/lwc-rfcs/text/0000-declarative-root.md

 </template>
 ```

+Instead, `<lwc:root>` refers to either the shadow host element (in the case of shadow DOM components) or the root element (in the case of light DOM components).
+(In other words, if you are writing a component whose JavaScript file is `x/foo.js`, it refers to `<x-foo>`.)

-However, many attributes and directives that can be applied to a normal `HTMLElement` can be applied to `<lwc:root>`.
+Many attributes and directives that can be applied to a normal `HTMLElement` can also be applied to `<lwc:root>`.
 These include:

 - Standard [global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes), such as `class` and `tabindex`
 - Custom HTML attributes, such as `data-*`